All Mercy services have reopened! See how we’re keeping you safe and use our interactive COVID-19 screening tool.

 You wait months for your baby’s arrival.
 Mercy helps you make the most of your special moment.
 As partners in your baby's birth, our dedicated labor and delivery team welcomes your little one with respect for your personal preferences, and with care that's tailored to your needs.
-Read about your options in our Mercy Birth Experience Guide.
-Then complete your birth plan and share your preferences with your OB or family medicine doctor several months or weeks before your baby's birth.
+Complete your birth plan and share your preferences with your OB or family medicine doctor several months or weeks before your baby's birth.
 When the time arrives, be sure to bring your birth plan with you to share with the labor and birth nursing staff.

 Our experts help you through every stage of your pregnancy.